Inotiv

 Brain Histopathology Services

-Histopathology of animal models of Alzheimer’s disease is vital for therapy development, confirming model relevance, tracking disease progression, and identifying treatment targets.
+Histopathology of Alzheimer’s disease models is vital for therapy development, confirming model relevance, tracking disease progression, and identifying treatment targets.
 Insights into mechanisms of action gained from animal models, as well as the assessment of treatment efficacy, dosage optimization, and biomarker discovery, streamline the translation of research findings to clinical trials, bridging the gap between preclinical investigation and human interventions.
-We offer a full range of immunohistochemistry, histopathology, and image analysis/digital pathology services to evaluate pathological features of this disease in your Alzheimer’s animal model, including plaque formation, microglial activation, and synaptic loss.
+We offer a full range of immunohistochemistry, histopathology, and image analysis/digital pathology services to evaluate pathological features of this disease in your model of Alzheimer’s disease, including plaque formation, microglial activation, and synaptic loss.

 • Amyloid-beta plaques